vicrly/xjtrip/modules/README.txt

-Modules extend your site functionality beyond Drupal core.
+﻿[2/15]Modules extend your site functionality beyond Drupal core.

 WHAT TO PLACE IN THIS DIRECTORY?
 --------------------------------